-Arrested in California?
+In California?
 See our article on Penal Code 273.5 corporal injury to a spouse or cohabitant.

 In Colorado?
 See our article on Colorado domestic violence laws.

 - NRS 200.485.

-- Id.; Andersen v.
-Eighth Judicial District Court, 135 Nev.
+- Andersen v.
+Eighth Judicial District Court, (2019), 448 P.3d 1120, 135 Nev.
 Adv.
 Op.
-42 (September 12, 2019)(“Because our statutes now limit the right to bear arms for a person who has been convicted of misdemeanor battery constituting domestic violence, the Legislature has determined that the offense is a serious one.
+42 (“Because our statutes now limit the right to bear arms for a person who has been convicted of misdemeanor battery constituting domestic violence, the Legislature has determined that the offense is a serious one.
 And given this new classification of the offense, a jury trial is required.”).